 Equipment should also be accessible to children using mobility aids, such as wheelchairs.
 Therefore, surfaces should be flush where possible and openings wide enough to accommodate a wheelchair or mobility aid.

 Routes that navigate the playground should also be accessible for wheelchair users (both adults and children), prams and buggies.
 They should also offer enough space for children to play and move around without impeding each other.
+Coloured tarmac should be clearly marked, so that young children who haven’t yet developed reading skills can still understand.

 Most importantly, entrances, gates, exits and busy routes should all be wide enough for use by everyone, regardless of ability.
 These key areas should also be flat with minimal variations in heights to allow for access by all.